cns-iu/hra-ftu-vccf-supporting-information/code/README.md

 ## Butterfly Visualization Workflow

 This project generates a comprehensive butterfly visualization using ASCT+B and Blood Vasculature data.
-The workflow consists of two key Python scrips: `build-network.py` and `HRA_Butterfly_viz_v3.ipynb`, which together process the data and render the visualization.
+The workflow consists of two key Python scripts: `build-network.py` and `HRA_Butterfly_viz_v3.ipynb`, which together process the data and render the visualization.

 ### Workflow Overview
 1. **Data Compilation**: